 Leaf cutter bees, rarely seen by many people but ever so useful!

 I designed my award winning solitary bee nest box for numerous reasons.
 I found the other commercial ones turned out to be’ death traps’ for the leaf cutters and red mason bees and I and my children had difficulty viewing what was going on.
 Now everybody can view what is going on inside the cavities and even the cells with red mason bees!
 See 3 different species including leaf cutters in the video with interesting facts below.
-You may be interested in a new updated article….Why is there controversy with bee hotels.
+You may be interested in a new updated article….Beware!
+Is your ‘bee hotel’ a nursery for disease and pests?

 Pollinators of our food under threat

 We have all heard of honey bees, living in large numbers in their hives, bumblebees living in much smaller numbered colonies but many people have not heard of or are aware of another group of important pollinators of our food, particularly fruit and flowers.
 That group is the harmless solitary bees, which themselves comprise of 3 main groups of which there are around 250 species: miners, leaf cutters and mason bees.
 Like bumblebees, these important pollinators are under threat from their habitats being destroyed, pesticides and lack of forage.
 We were becoming increasingly dependent upon one species of pollinator, the honey bee, possibly because we also gained honey and other hive products from it as well as some crops from its pollination services.
 The difficulties that honey bees are currently going through should start to raise alarms.
 We simply cannot rely upon one species alone to pollinate our food.
 We should start to help the other, less well known wild species in our quest for pollination and hence food supply and food security.

 This photograph was taken from one of my solitary bee nest boxes and is a larva inside its leaf cell.
 Next door to it in the next cell was a leafcutter assassin with video